 - Accumulation of “junk” inside of cells

 Out of these seven reasons, he claims that junk that builds up inside and outside of the cells throughout our lives is the biggest contributor to aging.
 This alone can give good merit to all the focus on detoxifying our bodies today.
 Bottom line, if we are interested in longevity and extending our life, but even more importantly in assuring the best quality of life, then it goes without saying that we should focus on keeping our bodies clean.
-This means avoiding and minimizing physical, chemical, mental and emotional stressors and toxins, as much as possible, and having good lifestyle habits that regularly help to remove wastes from our cells, tissues, organs and bodies.
-This means at the very least having proper, daily bowel movements and skin that is not blocked by any substance, such as anti-perspirants, to be able to sweat freely.
-In addition, drinking enough pure water each day, doing breathing exercises, regular physical activity, eating a cleansing plant-based diet, maintaining a healthy body weight and not being overweight, and spending plenty of time in nature for exposure to fresh air and natural sunlight.
+This means avoiding and minimizing physical, chemical, mental, and emotional stressors and toxins as much as possible and having good lifestyle habits that regularly help remove waste from our cells, tissues, organs, and bodies.
+This means at the very least having proper, daily bowel movements and skin that is not blocked by any substance, such as antiperspirants, to be able to sweat freely.
+In addition, drinking enough pure water each day, doing breathing exercises, regular physical activity, eating a cleansing plant-based diet, maintaining healthy body weight and not being overweight, and spending plenty of time in nature for exposure to fresh air and natural sunlight.

 This does not only apply to diet.
-This also applies to the water we drink, the air we breathe and the products we use.
+This also applies to the water we drink, the air we breathe, and the products we use.
 It even applies to our thoughts.
 I don’t mean one has to have “pure” thoughts like religions might like us to believe, but pure or clean with respect to negative and destructive or positive and constructive thoughts.
-We know today that our thoughts generate all sorts of chemical reactions and emotional feedback loops that can be very helpful or harmful on a cellular and whole system level.
-A lot of undesirable emotional chemical reactions not only result in cellular damage but also junk in our blood stream and body, which our cells then have to work harder to try to clean up and out.
+Today, we know that our thoughts generate all sorts of chemical reactions and emotional feedback loops that can be very helpful or harmful on a cellular and whole system level.
+A lot of undesirable emotional and chemical reactions result in cellular damage and junk in our bloodstream and body, which our cells then have to work harder to try to clean up and out.

 One of the easiest, effective detox strategies that we can do is make sure that there is a 12 hour period of no eating between our last meal of the day and our first meal of the next day.
-For example, if your last food item was eaten at 7pm, you would not eat anything again till 7am the next day.
-This not only allows for proper digestion, but also for our body’s natural cleansing system to kick in, which it is most capable of doing during the time we sleep, which is when we are not assaulting or stressing it further with anything.
+For example, if your last food item was eaten at 7 pm, you would not eat anything again till 7 am the next day.
+This allows for proper digestion and our body’s natural cleansing system to kick in, which it is most capable of doing during the time we sleep, which is when we are not assaulting or stressing it further with anything.
 This also coincides with why most healthy people have one or more bowel movements first thing in the morning or sometime in the morning hours.
 This is all part of healthy and optimized cleaning and elimination.

 I hope you have enjoyed gaining some new perspective about how incredible your body is and why it is so worth it to support it properly via your lifestyle habits and choices.
 While it is exciting to talk about lengthening the human lifespan and optimizing our body’s functions, the most important thing that I hope you take away from this discussion is to actively work on the quality of your health and wellbeing each day.
 When we work with, rather than against our body, we are the ones who gain the most benefit and reap the best rewards for optimal health and wellbeing.